 However, the outbreak of COVID-19 shifted the plans as the launch of the new machine coincided with the onset of the pandemic, when dialysis machines were urgently needed by the NHS to treat hospitalised patients.
 This meant we were required to immediately increase our consumable production rates, in a bid to meet demand and ensure that the NHS had a sufficient stock of machines for its ICUs.

 The manufacturing development of SC+ has been a true partnership.
 Whilst Quanta owns the machine, designed it and is responsible for the technology, our role has been to manufacture the high-quality consumables required to connect SC+ to the patient.
-We specialise in manufacturing single-use plastic components for medical devices and Quanta chose to work with us for this reason, as well as for our technical expertise in injection moulding and heat welding and our ability to manufacture highly complex medical devices in accredited clean room settings.
+We specialise in manufacturing single-use plastic components for medical devices and Quanta chose to work with us for this reason, as well as for our technical expertise in injection moulding and heat welding and our ability to manufacture highly complex medical devices in certified cleanroom settings.

 Speeding up the production operation